ckdevrel/MaterialDialogSearchView/README.md

 # MaterialDialogSearchView

 MaterialDialogSearchView is a custom implementation and replacement for a Toolbar SearchView in a material design.
-It is an alternate approach using Material dialogs as SearchView similar to the applications seen on nowadays with this type of SearchView's like Google play, Google card's,etc.
+It is an alternate approach using Material dialogs as SearchView similar to the applications seen on nowadays with this type of SearchView's in the apps like Google play, Google card's,etc.

 #### **What made me to do this repo?**